1954–1955 Dhabyani coup attempt: Renewed Saudi interest

 The Saudis would change their mind on their support of the brothers by the late 1940s and early 1950s as Wahhabi interest in the gulf was renewed.
 The Saudi government had sent an armed expedition to Buraimi, where their leader married into the local tribe and delivered extensive gifts and bribes in an effort to buy their allegiance and the surrounding territory due to potential oil reserves.
 However, the government of Abu Dhabi, largely backed by the Trucial Oman Scouts and the regional governor Zayed bin Sultan Al Nahyan, was able to repel this incursion.

 Afterwards the Saudis sought underhanded methods to gain control over the territory.
 They hoped that with backing from the Arabian-American Oil Company and its American counterparts; Standard Oil of California and the Texas Oil Company, that the brothers Diab and Zayed would be able to stage a coup and install a pro-Saudi government that would cede the territory.
 British intelligence and forces loyal to Shakhbut uncovered that the Saudis and the princes had bought the loyalty of 28 tribal leaders through bribes and were preparing to assassinate Shakhbut.
 Other leaders where offered bribes, including Shakhbut's brother Zayed, however, he would reject it.
 Shortly after an international tribunal found in favor of Abu Dhabi over the status of Buraimi, the Saudis where forced to back down.
-Cut off from Saudi money, and failing to make any inroads within Abu Dhabi proper, trial leaders started to defect to Shakhbut's side in 1955, spelling the end of the coup plot.
+Cut off from Saudi money, and failing to make any inroads within Abu Dhabi proper, tribal leaders started to defect to Shakhbut's side in 1955, spelling the end of the coup plot.